silverbulletmd/silverbullet/website/Templates.md

-Templates are reusable pieces of markdown content, often containing placeholders that are replaced once instantiated.
+Templates are reusable pieces of (markdown) content, often containing placeholders that are replaced once instantiated.

 Templates are kept in your space.
-They’re effectively regular [[Pages]], but are [[Tags|tagged]] with the `template` tag.
+They’re effectively regular [[Pages]], and are [[Tags|tagged]] with the `template` tag.

 Templates do not appear in the [[Page Picker]], but instead appear in the [[Template Picker]].
 They are not offered as auto complete suggestions when creating regular page links, only when doing so in the context of e.g. a [[Live Queries]] and [[Live Templates]].